Vic-Warden/Digital-Life-Hipper-Monitoring/docs/backend/bleCommands.md

 #### File duration size
 in order to get
 What names you can use.
-these can be accesed from the list using the get function as follows this:
+these can be accesed from the list using the get function as follows this (from src/back-end/pam):

 ````python
 from PAM_2102 import get_detailed_request
 get_detailed_request("MAX")